seppacar/PTN-BackendAssignment/README.md

 # PTN Backend Assignment

-This is an assignment project for {Piton Technology}.
+This is an assignment project for Piton Technology Built on .NET Core 8.
+Featuring JWT authentication, custom authorization, and Entity Framework Core (Code-First) for MSSQL, the project efficiently manages daily, weekly, and monthly tasks.
+The inclusion of Swagger ensures thorough API documentation.

 ## Prerequisites